manhmeu1211/Rx_Base_Vip/README.md

 ## License

-RXVIPArchitechture is available under the MIT license.
+Rx_Base_Vip is available under the MIT license.
 See the LICENSE file for more info.